stanFurrer/KPMG_ML_Challenge/README.md

 - **Note :**
     > In the previous Part we have exclude the column that contain only "Not a Number Value" as they are not   relevant for our predictive tasks.
 It correspond to the **Deletions** branch in the Graph below

     > Some row have 0 bedrooms.
-It is most probably wrong, **therefore we will pridict the real number of room based on predictors.**
+It is most probably wrong, **therefore we will predict the real number of room based on predictors.**
 ### Missing Values in training set
 - **Categorical Data**
     > - [room_type](#missing1) (<font color = "red"><b>0.005%</b></font>).
 Imputation based on predictors